CraigAT1181/fe-agrarian-react/notes.md

 - Refactor to extract all search functionality out, and replace with SearchBar component

+Messenger

+- Extract message boxes into own component and re-design
+- Implement date formatting as with other components

+Calendar

+- Implement Google Calendar with full interaction
+- Link to other components

+Shopify

+- Finish building server and understanding how it works
+- Build page

 Site-wide

 - Re-theme all Main objects to the colour in Activities